Central Line - Bank, Bethnal Green, Chancery Lane, Gants Hill, Marble Arch, Notting Hill Gate, St. Paul's, Tottenham Court Road

 Since the re-development of Kings Cross St. Pancras with the new ticket hall, it now has 20 in total within the LU ticket barrier 'boundary'.
 There are an additional 2 'tube' escalators that take you from the ticket hall up to St. Pancras station, which would be 22 in total.

-Waterloo also has 20 escalators within the official LU barrier, but if you include the ones but the Northern/Bakerloo ticket area that take you up to the National Rail concourse, that's 3 more - a total of 23.
-It also has two travelators.
+Waterloo also has 20 escalators (and two travelators!) within the official LU barrier, but if you include the ones but the Northern/Bakerloo ticket area that take you up to the National Rail concourse, that's 3 more - a total of 23.
+Between 2016-2018 though, the Shell Centre entrance is closing rebuilding, meaning those two escalators are currently out of use.

 Canary Wharf has 20 escalators inside the immense station that it is.